 Free Breakfast/Lunch Program for Distance & In-Person LearnersESM has been notified that the free meal program providing breakfast and lunch for ALL children 18 and younger will continue through the 20-21 school year.

 In-Person Learners: Meals are free for all of ESM’s in-person learners on the days they are at school.
-For the days students are not in school, families can pick up free “grab & go” meals Monday, Tuesday and Thursday at your choice of three sites — ESM Central High School, Minoa Elementary or East Syracuse Elementary from 9-10 a.m.
+For the days students are not in school, families can pick up free “grab & go” meals Monday, Tuesday and Thursday at your choice of two sites — ESM Central High School or East Syracuse Elementary from 9-10 a.m.

-Distance Learners and Other Youth 18 & Younger: Free “grab & go” meals will be available for pick up on Monday, Tuesday and Thursday at your choice of three sites — ESM Central High School, Minoa Elementary or East Syracuse Elementary from 9-10 a.m.
+Distance Learners and Other Youth 18 & Younger: Free “grab & go” meals will be available for pick up on Monday, Tuesday and Thursday at your choice of two sites — ESM Central High School or East Syracuse Elementary from 9-10 a.m.
 This includes non-school-age children.

 The program is primarily federally funded and includes some state assistance to ensure all children are fed and ready to learn—whether they are learning in the classroom or virtually.